 How to Fry Catfish in the Air Fryer

-I sprayed a little cooking oil on the air fryer basket and then I put three fillets in the basket of my Omorc air fryer.
+Spray a little cooking oil on the air fryer basket and put the fillets in the air fryer basket.
 Two fillets probably would have been better, they were a little crowded in the basket.

-I cooked them for 15 minutes, turning them half way through.
-After that they weren’t quite brown enough so I increased the temperature a tiny bit and gave them another 5 minutes.
+Cook for 15 minutes, turning them half way through.
+After that my fillets weren’t quite brown enough so I increased the temperature a tiny bit and gave them another 5 minutes.

 I had one fish fillet left over which I made for lunch the next day.
 With only one fillet in the basket the fish was cooked in 15 minutes.